VATA: THE MOVER AND SHAKER

 VATA IMBALANCE: WHEN THE BODY GETS WINDED

 What to do to balance vata?
 We’ll continue in the next post with a description of just that—simple actions you can take to stay focused, balanced and steady.
-If you’d like to find out more about your constitution or current state of balance, you can schedule an assessment.
-You can visit us in Boone or even schedule a complementary phone consultation with one of our Ayurvedic Specialists.
+If you’d like to find out more about your constitution or current state of balance, consider booking a Discover Ayurveda Wellness Escape or a virtual Lifestyle Consultation.